Malik-Allen/five-deadly-venoms/README.md

 Once instantiated the `World` object is responsible for creating entities and adding/removing components from entities at run-time.

+All systems should be registered before their components are added to entities.

 `Parser<...>` can be used on a `World` object to obtain all entities with the matching `Component` signature, see example below:

 `FiveDeadlyVenoms::Parser<AudioComponent, PhysicsComponent>( WorldObject );`